-Mayflower's 2021 site characterization survey will occur within BOEM Renewable Energy Lease Area OCS-A 0521 offshore Massachusetts and along the proposed export cable route from the Lease Area to landfall at Falmouth, MA (Figure 1).
-The Lease Area comprises approximately 127,388 acres (515.5 km2) and lies approximately 20 nautical miles (38 km) south-southwest of Nantucket.
-Water depths within the Lease Area are in the range of 126-204 ft (38-62 m).
+Mayflower's 2021 site characterization survey will occur within BOEM Renewable Energy Lease Area OCS-A 0521 offshore Massachusetts and along the potential export cable routes from the Lease Area to landfall at Falmouth, MA and within Narragansett Bay, RI (Figure 1).
+The Lease Area comprises approximately 127,388 acres (515.5 km) and lies approximately 20 nautical miles (38 km) south-southwest of Nantucket.
+Water depths within the Lease Area range from 126-204 ft (38-62 m).

-The survey is expected to begin on April 1, 2021 and conclude by November 30, 2021.
-Inclusive of any weather downtime and crew transfers the planned survey activities should be completed within this 6-month period.
+The survey is expected to begin on or after June 1, 2021 and conclude by December 31, 2021.
+Inclusive of any weather downtime and crew transfers the planned survey activities should be completed within this 7-month period.
 This includes up to four vessels operating concurrently for a combined total of approximately 470 vessel-days.